arangodb/docs/3.6/graphs-smart-graphs-management.md

 connected later on.

 All collections used within the creation process are newly created.
-The process will fail if one of them already exists.
+The process will fail if one of them already exists, unless they have the correct sharding already.
 All newly created collections will immediately be dropped again in the failure case.

 **Examples**

-Create an empty graph, edge definitions can be added at runtime:
+Create a graph without relations.
+Edge definitions can be added later:

 {% arangoshexample examplevar="examplevar" script="script" result="result" %}
     @startDocuBlockInline smartGraphCreate1_cluster